 It is of paramount importance that the core KS4 curriculum not only builds upon the foundations established during KS3 but also enables students to progress to the most appropriate next stage of their academic study or training.
 While providing a broad and balanced education for all students we also wish to offer a significant element of choice and, where appropriate, to encourage new courses and/or different forms of accreditation.
 There are also opportunities to work with a variety of external providers and partners.

-While change in the curriculum is often evolutionary, it has also been necessary to respond both promptly and effectively to the significant national GCSE reforms introduced between 2015 and 2017.
+Setting is practised more extensively in KS4 to accommodate the range of qualifications students may sit.
+In Maths, setting is dynamic and is regularly altered following assessments.

 The school has looked to build upon established strengths while also seeking imaginative ways to introduce new courses and models of assessment.

 All students continue to study mathematics, English, science, PE and citizenship (PSHE) which at KS4 also incorporates core RE.
-The majority of students will choose four optional GCSE courses.
+The majority of students will choose three optional GCSE courses.
 As a response to the emergence of the English Baccalaureate, students who have the capacity of studying a modern language will be actively encouraged to do so, accompanied by either History or Geography.
 A full English Baccalaureate (EBacc) combination of subjects is not, however, compulsory and is not appropriate for all students.
 GCSE option choices will allow students to study two languages or two humanities if they wish and many students will be able to follow the Triple rather than the Double Science Award.
 Where appropriate adaptations will be made to the curriculum to enable particular individual or group support and prevocational courses will be delivered where there is a need.
 Students have the opportunity to study the following subject

-Compulsory GCSE EBacc GCSEs Optional GCSE Optional GCSE subjects Languages and subjects subjects English Language Humanities Religious Studies Food & Nutrition English Literature French Business DT Triple Award Science or German Economics Drama Double Award Science History Art Physical Education Mathematics Geography Music Computer Science
+Compulsory GCSE EBacc GCSEs Optional GCSE Optional GCSE

+subjects Languages and subjects subjects

+Humanities

+English Language Religious Studies Food & Nutrition

+French

+English Literature Business 3D Design

+German

+Triple Award Science or Economics Drama

+D 11 # 10: History , , , , , , , , , , , , , , , , , , , D1 : 171 ::

+Double Award Science Art Physical Education

+Mathematics Geography Music

+Mathematics Commutan Saionas Widsic

+Computer Science